pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 "Payer" should contain the name of the person making the payment.
 IBAN and BIC refer to IBAN and BIC of the bank account making the payment.
-IBAN and BIC are optional, but pretix can offer additional functionality if they are provided (such as automatically generating refund files).
+IBAN and BIC are optional, but if you add them, pretix can offer more features such as automatically generating refund files.

 You have two options: importing bank data for all events on the organizer level, or importing bank data for a single event.
 We recommend the first option, unless you have separate bank accounts for every event you are hosting.

-If you want to import data for all events associated with the organizer, navigate to :navpath:Your organizer → :fa3-bank: Bank transfer:.
+If you want to import data for **all events** associated with the organizer, navigate to :navpath:Your organizer → :fa3-bank: Bank transfer:.
 This will take you to a page titled "Import bank data".

-If you want to import data for a single event, navigate to :navpath:Your event → :fa3-bank: Bank transfer:.
+If you want to import data for a **single event**, navigate to :navpath:Your event → :fa3-bank: Bank transfer:.
 This will also take you to a page titled "Import bank data".
 The two pages are very similar, but one is located on the event level and the other is located on the organizer level.
-Whichever option you choose, the process is the same from here on out.
+Regardless which option you choose, the process is the same from here on out.

-Click the :btn:Browse...: button and select the export file for upload.
+Click the :btn:Browse…: button and select the export file for upload.

 Click the :btn:Start upload: button. pretix will now ask you to specify which column in your file contains which data.